Redcliff (constituency)

-Redcliff is a parliamentary constituency in the National Assembly of the Parliament of Zimbabwe created out of Kwekwe constituency prior to the 2008 general election.
+Redcliff is a constituency represented in the National Assembly of the Parliament of Zimbabwe, located in Redcliff, Midlands Province.
+Its current MP since the 2023 election is July Moyo of ZANU–PF.

+History

+Redcliff was created out of Kwekwe constituency prior to the 2008 general election.
 It comprises Redcliff town, Ripple Creek and Komera.
-It also covers parts of Silobela such as St Marks, Totololo, Loreto, Gothic Mine and Hozoli.
+It also covers parts of Silobela, including St Marks, Totololo, Loreto, Gothic Mine and Hozoli.
 East of the Harare-Bulawayo Road it takes up to Shungu and Mlezu in Chiwundura.
 It is administered by Redcliff Municipality.
 However, five of its wards are under Zibagwe Rural District Council: 22, 23, 24 and 30, and parts of ward 3.

-Current MP

-The current Member of Parliament for Redcliff is Hon.
-Lloyd Dzikamai Mukapiko.

-Local authorities
+Profile

 Local government comprises nine urban councillors under Redcliff Municipality and four rural district councillors under Kwekwe Rural District Council, officially called Zibagwe Rural District Council.